reflectoring/reflectoring.github.io/content/blog/2023/2023-09-04-nodejs-rate-limiter.md

 When it comes to implementing rate limiting, various algorithms are at our disposal, each tailored to optimize specific aspects of the rate-limiting process.
 In this section, we will explore some commonly used rate-limiting algorithms:

 ### Token Bucket Algorithm
-Imagine a system in which incoming requests are represented as a stream of tokens.
-The Token Bucket Algorithm functions as a simple container holding these tokens.
-Each incoming request consumes one or more tokens from the bucket.

-When the bucket is empty, no further requests are permitted until tokens are replenished.
+This algorithm functions as a bucket holding tokens, where the system tracks tokens assigned to each client in its memory.
+Every incoming client request consumes one token from the bucket.
+The token represents permission to make one API request.

+When the bucket runs out of tokens due to requests, the server prevents new ones and returns HTTP response code `429`, indicating that the maximum request rate has been reached.
+Requests are only processed when tokens are added back to the bucket.

+The bucket has a maximum capacity, limiting the number of requests it can handle.
+The token bucket algorithm allows clients to use tokens as quickly as they want, provided there are enough tokens in the bucket.

-The tokens in the bucket are replenished at a fixed rate.
-For instance, the tokens can be refilled in the bucket at a rate of one per second, representing the allowed request rate
+Tokens are replenished into the bucket at a fixed, consistent rate representing the allowed request rate for the client.

-This algorithm ensures a consistent and predictable rate of request handling.
-However, it has drawbacks, such as request denials during traffic spikes.
-As a result, the bucket size will be adjusted on a regular basis.
+This algorithm has drawbacks, even if it offers a consistent and predictable request processing rate.
+Requests may be rejected due to an empty bucket during periods of high traffic.
+As a result, increasing the bucket size on a regular basis helps to mitigate this issue.

 ### Fixed Window Algorithm
 The fixed window algorithm specifies a time window in seconds or minutes during which only a fixed number of requests can be sent.
 For example, we may allow 15 requests per minute.
 Once these 15 requests have been processed within a minute, any subsequent requests must patiently await the commencement of the next one-minute interval.